 Circuit Qualifying Events

-The New Jersey State Fair is a qualifying event in the New Jersey Homebrewer of the Year Award and the New Jersey Homebrew Club of the Year Award, along with the Motown MASH Competition and Skylands Regional Taste of the Town Homebrew Competition.
+The New Jersey State Fair is a qualifying event in the New Jersey Homebrewer of the Year Award and the New Jersey Homebrew Club of the Year Award, along with the Motown MASH Competition and the Das Boot Competition (NJHOPZ).

 Statistics and Numbers from past Competitions